-For the 2019/20 financial year, the Trustees engaged Cooper Parry, the external auditors, to carry out a programme of internal checks of the Academy Trust's financial systems and procedures.
-The reviewer's role includes giving advice on financial matters and performing a range of checks on the Academy Trust's financial systems.
-In particular, the checks carried out in the current year included a review of the Trust's business continuity plans and risk register.
+The internal auditor's role includes giving advice on financial matters and performing a range of checks on the Academy Trust's financial and other systems.
+In particular, the checks carried out in the current year covered a a review of the due diligence process around the on-boarding of new schools into the trust and a review of the trusts capital project management processes.

-On an annual basis, the reviewer reports to the Board of Trustees through the Resources and Audit Committee on the operation of the systems of control and on the discharge of the Trustees' financial responsibilities and prepares an annual summary report to the Committee outlining the areas reviewed, key findings, recommendations and conclusions to help the Committee consider actions and assess year on year progress.
-The reviewer has delivered their program of work during the year ended 31 August 2020 as planned.
-While no significant internal control weaknesses were identified from the work completed, the Trustees and management have developed an action plan to continue to strengthen internal controls and processes over the coming year.
+On an annual basis, the internal auditor reports to the Board of Trustees through the Resources and Audit Committee on the operation of the systems of control and on the discharge of the Board of Trustees' financial responsibilities and annually prepares an annual summary report to the committee outlining the areas reviewed, key findings, recommendations and conclusions to help the committee consider actions and assess year on year progress.

+The internal auditor has delivered their program of work during the year ended 31 August 2021 as planned and no significant internal control weaknesses were identified from the work completed.